 You must define a Time dimension with at least one level to support time-based analysis, such as a custom measure that calculates the difference from the prior period.

 Creating a Dimension

 This section describes how to create a standard User or Time dimension.
-See "Creating Measure Dimensions" on page 3-10 for information on creating a measure dimension.
+See "Creating Measure Dimensions" for information on creating a measure dimension.

 To create a dimension: